twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 	- 64,496 - 64,511: Reserved to use in documentation
 	- 64,512 - 65,534: Private AS numbers
 	- 65,535: Reserved
-- There are 6 different areas in the world that will run a curtain range fo these AS numbers.
+- There are 6 different areas in the world that will run a curtain range of these AS numbers.
 You can find out the area of the world this AS is being used just by referencing this number.

 ### BGP Table
 - List of "***PREFIXES***" known by BGP